Using CLI

 If you have a local typeorm version, make sure it matches the global version we are going to install.

-You can install typeorm globally with npm i -g typeorm
+You can install typeorm globally with npm i -g typeorm.

-for each command if you prefer not having to install it.
+You can also choose to use npx typeorm <params> for each command if you prefer not having to install it.

 If entities files are in typescript